THE AIRFORCE - SILVER FALCONS

 Due to budgetary and other restrictions, the team became dormant for two years.
 The first display by the new Silver Falcon Team 52 in October 1999 introduced the PC-7 Mk II Astra as the new team mount.

 The team has lobbied long and hard for a new identity and a new design was approved in 2008.
 After eight years of flying the PC-7 Mk 2 Astra in the standard SAAF colour scheme of white and red, the team aircraft were repainted in a unique blue and white livery and the team was expanded to a 5-ship again.
+The first display in the new livery was flown at the Africa Aerospace and Defense Expo at AFB Ysterplaat in September 2008.
 The team now has their own identity and are therefore distinguished from the rest of the Astra fleet which is used for training.
-The first display in the new livery was flown at the Africa Aerospace and Defense Expo at AFB Ysterplaat in September 2008.

 The Silver Falcons have always used a C-47TP Dakota for their logistics, carrying spare parts, equipment and to carry support personnel between shows.
 However, the aircraft was always in ití's standard 35 Squadron livery.
-In September 2012, Silver Falcons Team 73 introduced "Gooney Bird".
-C-47TP Dakota 6840 was painted in the Silver Falcons colours and used, operations permitting, to accompany the team to various airshows and often performs a solo display itself!
+For a short period in late 2012, Silver Falcons Team 73 introduced "Gooney Bird".
+C-47TP Dakota 6840 which was painted in the Silver Falcons colours and used, operations permitting, to accompany the team to various airshows and often performs a solo display itself!
 At the same time, Silver Falcon No 6 was added to the formation team.